 6. Book your flights early, but not too early – enter price alerts

-Goldilocks principle all over this one.
+Goldilocks principle is all over this one.
 Airlines use yield management to decide which price to offer at any given time.

 Yield management uses seats available / seats booked to arrive at the correct price point.